YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Social events also bring other risks.
 Heat, sweating, dancing, hugs, close conversations, photos, hats, and late nights can all create pressure to behave normally too early.

 If the event is after 14 days and the scalp is calm, a small amount may be less concerning.
 But I still prefer moderation, hydration, and no late night excess.
+One modest drink with food and water is a different recovery situation from dancing, smoking, sweating, sleeping late, and drinking heavily.

-A patient should not make the first return to social life a test of how much the scalp can tolerate.
+Do not make the first return to social life a test of how much the scalp can tolerate.

 If you need a simple excuse at an event, use the truth.
 You had a medical procedure and are following recovery instructions.
 A short explanation is usually enough, and you do not owe everyone a detailed conversation.